OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-27.md

 ## 1 Samuel 27:6

-So Achish gave him Ziklag that day;
+Achish then granted him Ziklag on that day;
-therefore Ziklag has belonged to the kings of Judah to this day.
+as a result, Ziklag has belonged to the kings of Judah to this day.

 ## 1 Samuel 27:7